You are browsing documentation for an outdated version. See the

 Enable or disable Vitals

-Kong Gateway ships with Vitals enabled by default.
+Kong Enterprise ships with Vitals enabled by default.
 To enable or disable Vitals, edit the configuration file or environment variables.